The Case for Architects

 Good design is an economical investment.

-And, in return for your investment, architects provide great design.
+your investment, architects provide great design.